Survicate/survicate-android-sdk/README.md

 ```

 ### Events
-Log custom events to trigger surveys within your application.
-You can invoke events with or without additional properties:
+Log custom events to display surveys with a matching Event Trigger.
+Events can be invoked with or without additional properties:

 ```kotlin
 button.setOnClickListener {